Arnavthegrt/Movie_booking-using-android-studio/README.md

 The seats are dynamically blocked using firebase.

-Created all the shows will be directed to a single theatre and id needed can add several more theatre.
+All the shows will be directed to a single theatre and if needed can add several more theatre.

 For backend first create connect the firebase with the application